2008 Edition

 Otago is a region rich in cultural and natural heritage and as you explore you will find an amazing array of museums, galleries and historic sites that celebrate our past and inspire our future.

-An excellent place to start is the Otago Museum's Southern Land, Southern People Gallery - a comprehensive gateway to the natural and human history of the region.
+An excellent place to start is the Otago Museum''s Southern Land, Southern People Gallery - a comprehensive gateway to the natural and human history of the region.
 This is the place to obtain a wonderful overview and determine the essence of this magnificent part of New Zealand.
 From there you will be encouraged and inspired to spend more time in the many other quality cultural experiences Otago has to offer.

-In the city of Dunedin alone there are a wide variety of 'public collections' easily accessible - from the internationally reputed collections of the Dunedin Public Art Gallery, to the fascinating social history of Dunedin at the Otago Settlers Museum.
-Additionally there is an amazing array of rare books to enjoy at the Dunedin Public Library and the University of Otago Charles Brasch Gallery in the Central Library, and an exceptional collection of New Zealand's written and pictorial heritage at the Hocken Library.
+In the city of Dunedin alone there are a wide variety of ''public collections'' easily accessible - from the internationally reputed collections of the Dunedin Public Art Gallery, to the fascinating social history of Dunedin at the Otago Settlers Museum.
+Additionally there is an amazing array of rare books to enjoy at the Dunedin Public Library and the University of Otago Charles Brasch Gallery in the Central Library, and an exceptional collection of New Zealand''s written and pictorial heritage at the Hocken Library.

 In North Otago you will witness a strong commitment to preservation, from Totara Estate as you near Oamaru, to the superbly redeveloped Historic Precinct close to the town centre.
 Be sure to enjoy the North Otago Museum and take in the art collection at the Forrester Gallery in this gorgeous township.
 Head inland to Kurow where a surprising collection of treasures awaits.